mooreds/docs-1/references/tql-reference.md

 Each `<column-expression>` will be calculated and resolved.
 The output can be immediate value (number, string or boolean), JSON object or JSON array.<br/>

 For `<path>` the resolve process will do a lookup for each `<key>` in the current location in the JSON object.
-The final value that was found will be used as the resolved value.<br>
+The value that is found will be used as the resolved value. if `<path>` ends with `.*` - the value will be all the fields that were found under the last `<key>`<br>
-If a `<key>` is being resolved but the current item is not a JSON object, the resolve will stop and the `<path>` will be considered as 'not found'.
+If a `<key>` is being resolved but the current item is not a JSON object, the resolve will stop and the value will be considered as 'not found'.<br>
-If a `<key>` is being resolved and the current item is a JSON object that doesn't contain the same key, the resolve will stop and the `<path>` will be considered as 'not found'.
+If a `<key>` is being resolved and the current item is a JSON object that doesn't contain the same key, the resolve will stop and the value will be considered as 'not found'.

-For `<path>`.\* - TODO

-For `<table-alias>`.`<path>` - TODO

-For `<table-alias>`.`<path>`.\* - TODO
+For `<table-alias>.<path>` - the resolve process will resolve the specified `<path>` only under the results from the table that was marked with the specified alias.<br>
+If no table was marked with `<table-alias>` the resolve will stop and the value will be considered as 'not found'.

-For `<binary-expression>` the resolve process will deconstruct the expression and will resolved each part and then will reconstruct the resolved parts to produce immediate value.
+For `<binary-expression>` the resolve process will deconstruct the expression and will resolved each part and then will reconstruct the resolved parts to produce immediate value.<br>

-For each one we will do a lookup in the current item from the 'data source', if the `<path>` was found we will add the matching value to the results JSON object.
-If 'column alias' was specified we will use that as the key of the value, otherwise we will use the last `<component>` of the `<path>` as the key.
+If the types of the operands is not the same the resolve process will produce an error and the entire query will fail.<br>
+If the types of the operands is string, only the `+` operator is allowed, if a different operator is use the resolve process will produce an error and the entire query will fail.

+If the resolve process found a valid value, this value will be added to the output JSON object with a key, the key is selected in the following way:

+- If `<column-alias>` is specified it will be used as the key.
+- If `<column-expression>` is `<path>` that does not ends with `.*` - the last `<key>` will be used as the key.
+- If `<column-expression>` is `<path>` that ends with `.*` - the key and values under the last `<key>` will be used without change.
+- Otherwise the entire `<column-expression>` will be used as the key.
+It's recommended to use `<column-alias>` in this case.

-If the same key is used more than once the last value will be used and will override the previous value.
+If the same key is used more than once the last value will be used and will override any previous values that had the same key.

-If the value of a `<path>` is `null` or does not exists we will not add it to the results JSON object.
+If the value is resolved to `null` or 'not found' this value will not be added it to the output JSON object.

 ##### Examples: